 The equipment coordinator makes sure the surface is clean before he tag is installed.
 Tags will not stick to dirty or greasy locations.

 If a tag assigned to a University inventory item is damaged or rendered unusable it should be returned to Property Inventory which issues a replacement tag.
-Contact Central Stores regarding replacement of a damaged or unusable tag purchased for a departmental inventory item.
+Contact University Stores regarding replacement of a damaged or unusable tag purchased for a departmental inventory item.

 The coordinator places tags in similar locations to make future inventory checks easier.
 Tags are placed as follows: